xuanay/COMP4432/README.md

 #For communication, study, and reference only. #Accuracy and correctness aren't guaranteed.
+More details will be updated later